collective/volto-hydra/README.md

 It should not be used in production.

 Why does it matter?
-- If you **already use volto**:
+- If you **don't currently know Volto or Plone**:
-   - you can develop frontends with faster load times and less risky future volto upgrades
+   - You get the best editor UX for a headless CMS with a lower dev learning curve by letting you use a frontend framework you already know
-- If you **don't currently use volto**:
+- If you **already use Volto**:
-   - it will lower the learning curve if you already have knowledge of a frontend framework.
-You no longer need to learn Volto.
+   - you can develop frontends with faster load times and less risky Volto upgrades with no downgrade in editor UX
 - If you are **already using plone headless**:
-   - this will improve the editor experience with just a few lines of code
+   - this will improve the editor UX with just a few lines of code

 Why Hydra?
 - It gives Headless Plone a Quanta CMS UI but with one or more decoupled heads (frontends) that you can switch between while editing.